Sibling Series Part 1: Do You Have Another Baby After a Horrible Sleeper?

 Hurried Up

 Once we decided that another baby would be a great addition for our family, we hurried up to start trying.
-Sadly, we got pregnant very quickly, but lost the baby 🙁 but, thankfully, got pregnant fairly quickly again a couple months later.
+Sadly, we got pregnant very quickly, but lost the baby. 🙁 Thankfully, we got pregnant again fairly quickly a couple of months later and started to prepare for a new baby.
 Boy, was I soooo glad that I was already pregnant when my toddler hit the peak of his Terrible Two’s.
 Wow!
 That’s all I can say as there are no words to describe the sometimes frustration of having a 2 1/2 year old (at least mine).
 Finally, things started getting soooo much easier around 3 1/2.
 Yep, a year later and after his baby brother was born.

 So, how was #2 as a sleeper?